 3×5 Leadership Goals

-- Equip leaders with effective tools and behaviors to improve their transformational influence in life and work
+- Equip leaders with effective tools and behaviors to improve their transformational influence in life and work and develop other leaders.

 Being your foremost digital leader development resource is an immensely lofty vision and it means taking 3×5 Leadership to the next level.
 That requires me to bring readers the most valuable and relevant content possible.
 With that, 3×5 Leadership is also bringing new resource initiatives in 2018 to make this digital leader development platform more dynamic and beneficial for readers.
 Initiative ideas include the 3×5 Leadership “Bookshelf” resource to encourage and educate readers on professional reading and “Leader Challenge” short video clips encouraging leader behavior growth.